 Not mine is the space.
 Not mine is all that yonder.
 Likewise, Not mine are substances.
 Not mine is destiny.
 Nor mine are sins.
 Not mine is religious merit.
 Not mines are ablution and austerities.
 Nor mine are money, material, men and status.
 Not mine is Atman.
 Not mine are Gods.
 Nor mine is liberation.
 Not mine is passion.
 Not mine is concentration.
 Nor mine is the pleasure.
 Not mine is grief.
 Not mine are emotions.
 Nor mine are blood and flesh.
 Not mine is wisdom.
 Aham Brahma Asmi.
 I am the absolute consciousness.
 I am the indivisible one essence.

 One who is realising like this is Jivan mukta.

 He alone is Videha Mukta who has become the Supreme Being and whose Atman is enjoying everlasting peace and perpetual bliss.

 One who finds his Atman in everything and everything in his Atman is Vedha Mukta.
-One who realises the nature of Atman is Videha Mukta.
+One who realizes the nature of Atman is Videha Mukta.